Mink farm Covid-19 variant impacts Premier League stars joining international teams

 "The decision to act quickly follows the release of further information from health authorities in Denmark reporting widespread outbreaks of coronavirus (COVID-19) in mink farms, with a variant strain of the virus spreading to some local communities," said the UK government in a statement.

-That new travel guidance has created complications for several international football fixtures, with the Danish national team's matches notably affected.
+The new travel guidance has created complications for several international football fixtures, with the Danish national team's matches notably affected.

 Denmark is set to play at home to Sweden and Iceland in the coming days.
 Iceland is then due to travel from Denmark to England to play Gareth Southgate's side in the final Nations League group stage match on November 18.